caressingbeast/brandobook/README.md

 Some things weren't exactly in scope (photos, likes, comments, etc.), but as this is a social media application, I felt those things were implied.

+Tools like ShadCN and Tailwind are fantastic when you're trying to rapid prototype like this.

 ## Some things I would have done if I had more time

 * Tests with Vitest and RTL